grap/openupgrade-extratools/README.md

 The result is a log file as:

+- Column Size : The size of the analysis file;
+- Column Cls : the number of defined class. with `class foo.bar()`
+- Column Lines : Number of Python lines. (without commented lines or blank lines);

 |Module Name  | Repository (version_7) | Repository (version_8) | Analysis File | Size | Cls/lines  |
 |-------------|------------------------|------------------------|---------------|------|------------|